epongpipat/ppi/README.md

 ## Acknowledgements
 This package relies on a variety of R packages (i.e., `tidyverse`, `afnir`, `furrr`) and neuroimaging programs (i.e, AFNI and FSL).

-Note: AFNI and FSL will eventually (hopefully) be replaced to stay solely within R.
+Note: AFNI and FSL functions will eventually (hopefully) be replaced so that the package only uses R.